Agent in Place: Plot summary

-Meanwhile, Shakira sends Drexler to Paris in order to find and eliminate Medina; however, this coincides with a rescue mission for Medina that President Azzam assigned for him.
-Upon arriving in Paris under a stolen identity (since he was wanted by the Interpol, and Voland in particular, for his crimes as a former field operative), he plans to leave the Azzams after fulfilling the operations by faking his death.
-Drexler then forces French police captain Henri Sauvage to continue working for him in hunting down Medina after his colleagues had been killed by Gentry and Drexler's henchmen working for Syrian intelligence (Mukhabarat), led by Malik.
+Two months after his CIA operation in Hong Kong, Court Gentry is hired by Syrian husband-and-wife doctors Tarek and Rima Halaby through former French intelligence officer Vincent Voland for a contract job in Paris, which is to kidnap Spanish fashion model Bianca Medina, the mistress of Syrian president Ahmed al-Azzam.
+He captures her from a private apartment at Rue Tronchet, evading an Islamic State terrorist cell sent by Azzam’s powerful wife Shakira.
+After delivering Medina to the Halabys, leaders of a group of Syrian exiles, Gentry angrily leaves them for their faulty intelligence.

+The Halabys try to secure Medina's cooperation by asking her about a secret meeting between Azzam and the Supreme Leader of Iran in Tehran in which she was present, which the Halabys believe could lead to the destabilization of Azzam's regime since his Russian allies would not agree to a partnership with the Iranians.
+Bianca reveals that she had given birth to a child with Azzam named Jamal, and that she would rather return to war-torn Syria and take care of her child rather than betray Azzam.
+The Halabys reach out again to Gentry for another job, which is to extract the four-month-old Jamal and his babysitter Yasmin from Damascus.
+Court initially refuses, but after rescuing the Halabys from being captured by French cops sent by Swiss intelligence officer and Shakira's right-hand man Sebastian Drexler, he agrees to go to Syria.

-Court secures a job inside Syria as a mercenary for a German-based private military company working with pro-regime army Desert Hawks Brigade, which will provide his cover as he works on rescuing Medina's son.
+Gentry secures a job inside Syria as a mercenary for a German-based private military company working with pro-regime army Desert Hawks Brigade, which will provide his cover as he works on rescuing Medina's son.
 He then arrives at the city of Latakia, and takes part in a convoy of Mukhabarat officials which, after surviving an ambush by local al Qaeda outfit Al Nusra Front, proceeds to the capital of Damascus.
 Since communication devices were not allowed in the military camp where he was staying, Court later steals a phone from an Arab soldier on a night out with his fellow contractors in order to contact Medina, instigating a barfight in the process.
 After she gives him the location of her house, he infiltrates her home and then extracts Jamal and Yasmin amidst gunfire from pursuing Syrian forces.